-Mucocele, also known as mucous cyst, is a type of blister, which forms on the lip, tongue, cheeks or roof of the mouth, usually due to a blow to the region, repetitive bites or a blocked salivary gland.
+Mucocele, also known as mucous cyst, is a type of blister, which forms on the lip, tongue, cheeks or roof of the mouth, usually due to a blow to the region, repetitive biting or a blocked salivary gland.

-What Causes a Mucocele
+What causes a mucocele

 - Biting or sucking the lips or the inside of the cheeks;

 - Blows to the face, especially on the cheeks;